Vitamins like Vitamin D, calcium, and multivitamins are amongst the most popular dietary supplements people take.

-Omega-3 fatty acids are essential fatty acids that our bodies uses to repair and produce new cells.
+Omega-3 fatty acids are essential fatty acids that our bodies use to repair and produce new cells.

 It’s also said that omega-3s may help protect your eyes from age-related macular degeneration and dry eye syndrome by promoting healthy blood vessel growth and circulation in the eyes.

-Considering macular degeneration being one of the world’s leading causes of permanent eye damage and blindness, it's crucial to ensure the recommended intake of omega-3s is met.
+Considering macular degeneration is one of the world’s leading causes of permanent eye damage and blindness, it’s crucial to ensure the recommended intake of omega-3s is met.